TrueSparrowSystems/slackmin/README.md

 **2. whiteListedChannels**

-`whiteListedChannels` is array of channel ids which allows whitelisted users to execute slack commands in the whitelisted channel.
+`whiteListedChannels` is an array of channel ids which allows whitelisted users to execute slack commands in the whitelisted channel.
 Refer [here](https://help.socialintents.com/article/148-how-to-find-your-slack-team-id-and-slack-channel-id) to get slack channel id.

 <br>